 Several factors contribute to the capital barriers women face when building their businesses.
 One is an unconscious bias among both men and women that women-led businesses are less credible and legitimate than male-led organizations.

 The differences in how men and women approach early-stage financing also plays a role.
 Men are three times more likely than women to pursue angel investments and later VC funding.
 An angel investor is an affluent individual who provides capital for a business start-up, usually in exchange for convertible debt or ownership equity.
 Men are also more proactive about asking their professional and personal networks for loans and investments.
 Those behaviors provide male entrepreneurs with a significant financial advantage early on, and in most cases, women are never able to close that gap.

 Again, the answer might seem simple — women should tap into their networks for funding when they launch their companies.
-However, research shows that oftentimes, women’s professional networks lack the access to capital sources that exist in men’s networks.
-Women are also reluctant to take on business debt because they tend to be more risk-averse, and they’re hesitant to pursue large investments due to a desire to retain control of their companies.
+However, statistics show that women receive a much smaller share of the funding available than men do.2 Women are also reluctant to take on business debt because they tend to be more risk-averse, and they’re hesitant to pursue large investments due to a desire to retain control of their companies.

 But the list of barriers to capital goes on.
 Investors may question whether a woman entrepreneur is worth betting on if there’s a chance that she’ll prioritize motherhood and family life above her commitment to the company.
 Generally speaking, most women entrepreneurs start businesses outside the tech and engineering spaces — industries that attract big money because of the prospective returns.
 Venture capitalists may not feel that a smaller company that focuses on products for women is worth their time when there are larger opportunities elsewhere.
 Yet this trend is unlikely to reverse unless (and until) more women study in STEM fields and pursue business opportunities in more advanced tech areas.